 For each class, you read the situation statement, examine the four items, and make a decision on the placing.
-You should rank the items in order from best to worst choice; then mark the placing on a standard judging contest card which you can get from your adult leader.
+You should rank the items in order from best to worst choice; then mark the placing on a standard judging contest card which you can get from your County Extension Agent, 4-H Program Assistant or Volunteer Leader.